RobotLeopard86/Jaguar/docs/spec.md

 All `Value`s in a Jaguar stream have a `TypeTag`, a one-byte sequence which identifies the start of a new `Value` and determines its type (except in cases of value embedding where the enclosing type provides a method for clarifying this).

 `TypeTag`s are grouped using their upper nibble (4 bits) by category, those categories being:

 0. Buffers, floating-point numbers, and booleans
 1. Signed integers
 2. Unsigned integers
-3. Containers
+3. Element containers
 4. Math types

 Below is the list of types in Jaguar and their `TypeTag`s: